vbalab/ysda/semester_01/cpp/notes.md

 ---

-`int` overflow - UB: could result in anything from crashing the program to returning a wrapped-around value, depending on C++ version and computer architecture.
+`int` overflow - **UB**: could result in anything from crashing the program to returning a wrapped-around value, depending on C++ version and computer architecture.

 `uint` overflow - well-defined and causes the value to wrap around.